elementary/os-patches/README.md

 The `master` branch is composed of GitHub Workflows that are running daily to check for any new version in the Ubuntu repositories of the patched components.
-If a newer version of a package is found in the Ubuntu repositories, a GitHub issue will be opened in this repository to let the team know to rebase patches and push and update.
+If a newer version of a package is found in the Ubuntu repositories, a Pull Request will be opened in this repository to let the team know to rebase patches and push and update.